aphp/edsnlp/docs/pipes/core/normalizer.md

     We recommend you also **add an end-of-line classifier to remove excess new line characters** (introduced by the PDF layout).

-    We provide a `endlines` pipeline, which requires training an unsupervised model.
+    We provide a `endlines` pipeline component, which requires training an unsupervised model.
     Refer to [the dedicated page for more information](./endlines.md).

 ## Usage

-The normalisation is handled by the single `eds.normalizer` pipeline.
+The normalisation is handled by the single `eds.normalizer` pipeline component.
 The following code snippet is complete, and should run as is.

 ```python
 import edsnlp